bonomani/devmon/docs/TEMPLATES.md

 - The third field: contains threshold values
   - Cannot use OIDs (this is feature request, vote for it!)
 - The fourth field: is the threshold message, that is a string that can contains OIDs, enclosed in {}
-  - If the message contains an OID of type 'branch': They have to share indexes with the first field
+  - If the message contains an OID of type 'repeater': They have to share indexes with the first field
-  - And the message can also contain an OID of type 'leaf'
+  - And the message can also contain an OID of type 'non-repeater'

 ### The evaluation order
 2 levels: the precision level is evaluated first